Along for the glide

 A trip for first-time Lake Superior kayakers to Sand Island in the Apostles costs $210, $275 with kayak rental, including meals and camping.

 Fox River in central Wisconsin.
-The North East Wisconsin Paddlers offer many public paddles, including the annual Park to Park Paddle July 22.
+The North East Wisconsin Paddlers offer many public paddles, including the annual Park to Park Paddle July 21, 8.5 miles from Neenah to Appleton.

 Great River Rumble on the Mississippi River.
 The members of the non-profit Midwest River Expeditions, based in Dubuque, choose a different river every year for a summer trip.

-In 2017, it's on the Root River from Rushford to the Mississippi, with take-out in Prairie du Chien, Wis., July 29-Aug.
-5.
+In 2018, it's on the Des Moines River in southeast Iowa to the Mississippi, with take-out in Hannibal, Mo., July 28-Aug.
+4.

 Cost of $150 includes camping with showers, baggage shuttle, power-boat escort, entertainment and farewell party.
 Shuttle from the end point to starting point is $25 apiece for people and boats.